ronchaudhuri1998/utd-career-spark/README.md

 KAGGLE_KEY=your_key
 NEBULA_API_KEY=your_api_key
 ```
 Note that the Nebula API is ran by a student organization @ UTD and not intended for public use.
-Please contact davis.mo@utdallas.edu if you want a key for this.
+Please contact ron.chaudhuri@utdallas.edu if you want a key for this.

 ### Setup Commands